 |

-During the last week, solar activity was at low levels.
-Seven sunspot regions (AR4076, AR4079-AR4084) were on the visible disk without M-calss or above flares produced.
-The F10.7 index ranged from 149 sfu to 159 sfu.
+During the last week, solar activity was low.
+Eight sunspot regions (AR4099-AR4100, AR4105-AR4115) were on the visible disk without any M-calss and above flares produced.
+The F10.7 index ranged from 115 sfu to 142 sfu.
 No solar proton event occurred.
-Due to the effects of multiple coronal hole high speed streams, the solar wind speed reached the peak of 800km/s and the geomagnetic field was at minor storm levels for 30 hours, active levels for 54 hours on 2-5 May.
-Due to the effect of another coronal hole high speed stream, the geomagnetic field reached active level for 3 hours on 8 May.
+Due to the effects of a coronal hole high speed stream and the CME on 3 Jun, the geomagnetic activity reaching minor storm level for 3 hours and active levels for 9 hours on 7 Jun.
+Due to the effect of another coronal hole high speed stream, the solar wind speed reached a peak of about 510 km/s and the geomagnetic activity reached active levels for 12 hours during 8-9 Jun.
+Due to the effects of another coronal hole high speed stream and the CME on 8 Jun, the solar wind speed reached a peak of about 500 km/s and the geomagnetic activity reached minor storm levels for 12 hours and active levels for 18 hours during 11-12 Jun.
 It was quiet to unsettled for the rest of time.
-The greater than 2 MeV electron flux at geosynchronous orbit reached minor storm levels on 3-8 May. | | Within the next week, solar activity is expected to be low to moderate with slight chances for M-class flares.
-Due to the continuous effect of the coronal hole high speed streams, the geomagnetic field is expected to reach storm levels on 9 May and reach isolated active levels on 10-13 May. | Published: 2025-05-09 06:30 UTC Forecaster: 022/039 | |
+The greater than 2 MeV electron flux at geosynchronous orbit reached minor storm levels on 6 Jun. | | Within the next week, solar activity is expected to be low to moderate with chances for M-class flares.
+Due to the effects of the CME on 8 Jun and another recurrent coronal hole high speed streams, the geomagnetic field is expected to reach isolated active to storm levels during 13-14 Jun, and be quiet to unsettled for the rest of the time. | Published: 2025-06-13 06:30 UTC Forecaster: 042/029 | |

-During the last week, solar activity was at high levels on 13, 14 May, at moderate levels on 11, 15 May, and at low levels for the rest of the time.
-Eight sunspot regions (AR4079, AR4081-AR4082, AR4084-AR4088) were on the visible disk with two X-class flares and six M-calss flares produced.
-The F10.7 index ranged from 116 sfu to 136 sfu.
+During the last week, solar activity reached high levels on 14-17 Jun and 19 Jun, moderate levels on 13 Jun and low levels on 18 Jun.
+Twelve sunspot regions (AR4105, AR4107, AR4109-AR4118) were on the visible disk with two X-class flares and twelve M-calss flares produced.
+The F10.7 index ranged from 136 sfu to 161 sfu.
 No solar proton event occurred.
-Due to the effect of the coronal hole high speed streams, the solar wind speed reached the peak of 500km/s and the geomagnetic field was at active levels for 12 hours on 9-10 May.
-The geomagnetic field was at minor storm levels for 3 hours and active levels for 3 hours on 11 May.
-Due to the effect of another coronal hole high speed stream, the geomagnetic field reached active level for 12 hours on 14-15 May.
-It was quiet to unsettled for the rest of time.
-The greater than 2 MeV electron flux at geosynchronous orbit reached minor storm levels on 9 May. | | Within the next week, solar activity is expected to be mainly moderate with chances for M-class and above flares.
-Due to the effect of the recurrent coronal hole high speed streams, the geomagnetic field is expected to reach isolated active to storm levels on 17-20 May. | Published: 2025-05-16 06:30 UTC Forecaster: 041/012 | |
+Due to the effects of a coronal hole high speed stream and the CME on 8 Jun, the geomagnetic field reached moderate storm levels for 15 hours and minor storm levels for 15 hours on 13-14 Jun.
+Due to the effect of another coronal hole high speed stream, the geomagnetic field reached active levels for 3 hours on 16 Jun.
+Due to the effects of coronal hole high speed stream and the CME on 15 Jun, the geomagnetic field reached active levels for 6 hours on 18-19 Jun.
+It was quiet to unsettled for the rest of time. | | Within the next week, solar activity is expected to be low to moderate with chances for M-class and above flares.
+Due to the effect of the CME on 17 Jun, the geomagnetic field is expected to reach isolated active to storm levels on 20 Jun.
+Due to the effect of recurrent coronal hole high speed streams, the geomagnetic field is expected to reach isolated active to storm levels on 24-26 Jun, and to be quiet to unsettled for the rest of the time. | Published: 2025-06-20 06:30 UTC Forecaster: 025/012 | |

-During the last week, solar activity was at moderate levels on 19, 21 May, and at low levels for the rest of the time.
-Eleven sunspot regions (AR4087-AR4097) were on the visible disk with two M-calss flares produced.
-The F10.7 index ranged from 117 sfu to 120 sfu.
+During the last week, solar activity reached moderate levels on 20 Jun and low levels for the rest of time.
+Ten sunspot regions (AR4111, AR4114-AR4122) were on the visible disk with two M-calss flares produced.
+The F10.7 index decreased from 130 sfu to 117 sfu.
 No solar proton event occurred.
-Due to the effect of the coronal hole high speed streams, the geomagnetic field was at moderate storm levels for 3 hours, minor storm levels for 9 hours and active levels for 24 hours on 16-21 May.
-It was quiet to unsettled for the rest of time. | | Within the next week, solar activity is expected to be low to moderate with a chance for M-class flares.
-Due to the continuous effect of the recurrent coronal hole high speed streams, the geomagnetic field is expected to reach isolated active to storm levels on 23-24 May.
-Due to the effect of another recurrent coronal hole high speed streams, the geomagnetic field is expected to reach storm levels on 28-29 May.
-It will be quiet to unsettled for the rest of the time. | Published: 2025-05-23 06:30 UTC Forecaster: 027/026 | |
+Due to the effects of a coronal hole high speed stream, the solar wind speed reached a peak of about 780 km/s and the geomagnetic field reached minor storm levels for 3 hours and active levels for 21 hours during 25-26 Jun.
+It was quiet to unsettled for the rest of time. | | Within the next week, solar activity is expected to be low to moderate with chances for M-class flares.
+Due to the continuous effect of the recurrent coronal hole high speed stream, the geomagnetic field is expected to reach isolated minor storm levels on 27 Jun.
+Due to the effect of another recurrent coronal hole high speed stream, the geomagnetic field is expected to reach isolated active to minor storm levels during 1-2 Jul.
+It will be mainly quiet to unsettled for the rest of the time. | Published: 2025-06-27 06:30 UTC Forecaster: 016/042 | |

 |